salmanmaq/notes-and-references/postgreSQL-basics.md

 ```
 \d
 ```
-Describe only the database tables, and not sequences.
-Sequences are obtained when using the `BIGSERIAL` as the type of a column - see next section.
-Other scenarios would likely generate sequences too.
+Describe only the database tables:
 ```
 \dt
 ```